wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 The following table summarizes some of the options available to publish existing reports from an on-premises computer to the report server hosted on the Windows Azure Virtual Machine:

 - **RS.exe script**: Use RS.exe script to copy report items from and existing report server to your Windows Azure Virtual Machine.
-For more information, see the section “Native mode to Native Mode - Windows Azure Virtual Machine” in [Sample Reporting Services rs.exe Script to Migrate Content between Report Servers](https://msdn.microsoft.com/zh-cn/library/dn531017.aspx).
+For more information, see the section "Native mode to Native Mode - Windows Azure Virtual Machine" in [Sample Reporting Services rs.exe Script to Migrate Content between Report Servers](https://msdn.microsoft.com/zh-cn/library/dn531017.aspx).

 - **Report Builder**: The virtual machine includes the click-once version of Microsoft SQL Server Report Builder.
 To start Report builder the first time on the virtual machine: